Already have a Username/Password for International Journal of Communication?

 - Any endnotes should be converted to footnotes.

-- Authors must include their profile, including affiliation and rank, when submitting a manuscript.
+- Authors must include their profile, including affiliation and position, when completing the bio information.

-- All articles should include an abstract of no more than 120 words.
+- All articles should include an abstract of no more than 150 words and keywords.

 - All articles must follow the most current APA style guide (Publication Manual of the American Psychological Association).